swan-io/use-form/README.md

 ### Quick example: A credit card field 💳

-Let's say we want to display some sort of valid state icon (✔) when the input value is a valid credit card number but don't want to display an error until the user blur the field (and let the value in an invalid state).
+Let's say we want to display a valid state icon (✔) when the input value is a valid credit card number but don't want to display an error until the user blurs the field (and lets the value in an invalid state).

 #### Something like this: